1924 Brownlow Medal: Leading vote-getters

 The following list shows the leading vote-getters for the 1924 Brownlow Medal.
 Edward 'Carji' Greeves was the winner, with George Shorten and Bert Chadwick runners-up.

 Greeves' outstanding season is further outlined by the fact that he is one of the youngest players to win the award, aged just 20 years 312 days at the time.

-Greeves' seven best on grounds in just fourteen games played is another amazing statistic.
-With vote inflation included (where 1 vote in 1924 equals 3 votes), Greeves is one of the most consistent vote-getters of all time with an average of 0.81 votes per game throughout his 10-season career.
+Greeves' seven best-on-ground awards in just fourteen games played is another outstanding statistic.
+With vote inflation included (where 1 vote in 1924 equals 3 votes), Greeves is one of the most consistent vote-getters of all time, with an average of 0.81 votes per game throughout his 10-season career.

 Team totals

 The following list shows the teams whose players polled the most votes.
 Geelong topped the list with 11 votes, 7 of them made up by 'Carji' Greeves.